Nick Foles, Super Bowl LII MVP, retiring from NFL as a Philadelphia Eagle

 Foles will officially retire from the NFL on Sept.
 16, when the Eagles play their home opener at Lincoln Financial Field against the Atlanta Falcons on Monday Night Football.

+"Nick Foles always carried himself with the utmost class and integrity, demonstrating through his actions, both on and off the field, what it meant to be a Philadelphia Eagle," Jeffrey Lurie, chairman of CEO of the Philadelphia Eagles said in a statement.
+"He was the ultimate competitor, an inspiring teammate, a true representative of our city, and of course, a Super Bowl champion.
+As important as he was under center, it was his positive demeanor, approachability, and kindness toward others that resonated with everyone and continues to speak to his great character.
+We congratulate the Foles family on Nick's celebrated career and retirement."

 Foles, who the Eagles drafted in the third round of the 2012 NFL draft, was traded to the then-St. Louis Rams in 2015.
-He returned to the Eagles in 2017 as a backup to quarterback Carson Wentz.
+He spent one season with the Kansas City Chiefs in 2016 before returning to the Philadelphia in 2017 as a backup to quarterback Carson Wentz.

-After Wentz tore his ACL, Foles stepped in as the team's starting quarterback and led Philadelphia to a 41-33 victory over the New England Patriots during the Super Bowl in 2018.
+After Wentz tore his ACL that season, Foles stepped in as the team's starting quarterback and led Philadelphia to a 41-33 victory over Tom Brady and the New England Patriots during the Super Bowl in February of 2018.

-During that game, Foles completed what's now known as the "Philly Special," becoming the first quarterback in NFL history to catch a touchdown in a Super Bowl.
+During that game, Foles completed what's now known as the iconic "Philly Special" play, becoming the first quarterback in NFL history to catch a touchdown in a Super Bowl.

+Foles himself called the play, suggesting "Philly Philly" to then-Eagles head coach Doug Pederson on the sidelines with under a minute to go in the first half.

+Throughout Super Bowl LII, Foles completed 28 of 43 passes for 373 passing yards, had three passing touchdowns, one interception and a 106.1 passer rating.
+He went on to be named Super Bowl MVP.